amanacr0358/Customer-Relationship-Management-CRM-System/README.md

 <h5>7.
 Log out from the customer support representative account.</h5>
 </hr>
 <h4>Role of Customer</h4>
 <h5>1.
-Register for a customer account by providing necessary information.</h5>
+Register for a customer account by providing the necessary information.</h5>
 <h5>2.
 Log in to the customer account using registered credentials.</h5>
 <h5>3.
 Raise an issue by providing a description of the problem.</h5>
 <h5>4.
 View the status of the raised issue, whether it is open or closed.</h5>